Commutation of sentence for Timothy Edwards

 This petition is written to request Timothy Edwards be granted a commutation of sentence (early release).
 We believe this is fair considering he was sentenced to 30 years at such a young age.
 Being young with lack of guidance and taking the advice of the public defender who represented him, he chose to go to trial.
 We feel this extensive sentence was issued to make an example out of Timothy for challenging the courts.

 At the age of 18, Timothy was charged with armed robbery.
+There were 2 other older men involved but only received a fraction of the time Timothy recieved.
 He was represented by a public defender which we feel led to an unfair trial.
-He was sentenced to 30 years for this first adult charge, although a firearm was not brandished during the act and no one was harmed.
-Unbeknownst to him, just four month after his 18th birthday, this simple mistake would change his life.
-He has now served 16 years.
-In those16 years, we firmly believe he has thought about and has regretted his actions.
+He was sentenced to 30 years for this first adult charge, being accused of armed robbery, although a gun was never found on him.
+Unbeknownst to him, just four month after his 18th birthday, this simple mistake of following others involved would change his life.
+He has now served 18 years.
+In those 18 years, we firmly believe he has thought about and has regretted his actions.

 Timothy was employed just prior to his arrest.
 He is a good man with a good heart who made a mistake at a young age and is now ultimately paying for his actions.
 Florida sentencing guidelines are considered to be one of the toughest in the nation.
 Florida prison systems are full of young men who are sentenced to 25 years or more for crimes they would have gotten 5 or 10 years in other states.
 Young men in Florida are receiving outrageous sentencing then sent to the Florida prison system which is considered most violent in the nation.
 We strongly believe sentencing an 18 year old to 30 years is uncalled for.
 Where is the rehabilitation?
 Where is the leniency in seeing if this individual is a changed man?
 In my opinion, 30 years is too harsh of a sentence.
 We’ve all been young and we’ve all made mistakes.